data-science-skills/dss-web/README.md

 ## A few quirks working with hugo / quarto

-- quarto does NOT like a blank front-matter fields
+- Quarto does NOT like a blank front-matter fields.
+So if you don't have an image for a lesson yet, skip `image:` rather than leaving it empty.
-- it also doesn't like comments in the front-matter
+- It also doesn't like comments in the front-matter so you can't comment that line out.

-Both of the above will break a build.
+Both of the above will fully break a build.

 ## new lessons